| |

 Before the Australian Classification Board's decision to award an MA 15+ rating, Embrace was exempt from classification in New Zealand on the grounds it was an educational documentary.
 Nudity depicted in a documentary about positive body image was

 deemed too much for young Australians, but New Zealand censors have decided the film is for all Kiwis.
-New Zealand film censors of the OFLC have decided to award the film an M rating, with a descriptive note for offensive language
+New Zealand film censors of the OFLC have decided to award the film an M rating, with a descriptive note for offensive language and

-Embrace was a well-made, thought-provoking and uplifting examination of body positivity, self-worth and diversity of representation.
+a well-made, thought-provoking and uplifting examination of body positivity, self-worth and diversity of representation.
 It also said it would likely be an educational resource for younger and older viewers alike, and facilitate discussion.
+Embrace director Taryn Brumfitt says New Zealand's censors have made the right decision not to restrict her film.
+She said:

-The decision of the New Zealand Classification Office can give New Zealand audiences confidence that Embrace is a film for everyone.
+Embrace is an entertaining, life-affirming film that leaves audiences feeling inspired.
+The decision of the New Zealand Classification Office can give New Zealand audiences confidence that Embrace is a film for

-Rebecca McMillan, the NZIFF's communications manager, said they were thrilled at the change: she
+Rebecca McMillan, the NZIFF's communications manager, said they were thrilled at the change: she said: The NZ classification decision means that this educational documentary can reach the

-said: The NZ classification decision means that this educational documentary can reach the people who need to see and hear body positive messages the most.
-New Zealanders of all ages can decide for themselves whether
+people who need to see and hear body positive messages the most.
+New Zealanders of all ages can decide for themselves whether they are mature enough to see the film and understand the themes that it raises: themes of body positivity and representation of

-culturally aware and willing to have these conversations with our children by allowing an unrestricted rating for the film.
+women in the media.
+We're encouraged that the Classification Office considers New Zealanders more culturally aware and willing to have these conversations with our children by allowing an unrestricted rating for the film.

-Taryn Brumfitt will be in attendance at the Auckland and Wellington screenings of Embrace to participate in a
+Taryn Brumfitt will be in attendance at the Auckland and Wellington screenings of Embrace to participate in a Q&A session. |

 When Nottingham police join up with feminists and define a politically incorrect gesture or comment as a 'hate crime'